BrahianCarrera/BrahianCarrera/README.md

 ## About Me

-- 🌱 I’m currently learning Next js
+- 🌱 I’m currently Android Studio and Kotlin
 - ✍️ Doing a degree in Computer Science At University of Antioquia
-- 😄 Love doing graphic desing and frontend
+- 😄 Love doing graphic desing, frontend and ricing my arch linux
 - 🌎 Medellín, Colombia